Willham, Oliver S. | 1958

 “There is no one I know who comes to work earlier, works harder, stays later, and has the best interests of the University more in heart than Oliver Willham.” - Henrry Bennett, 1950

 Oliver S. Willham was born in Kansas, and after his first year in a country school he moved to Oklahoma with his parents.
-Following graduation from high school in 1919, Mr. Willham graduated from Oklahoma A & M in 1923, and he earned an M.S. in 1927 and a Ph.D. in 1935 in Animal Science from Iowa State University.
-He was employed by Panhandle State University (1923-1934) as professor of animal science, where he later became dean of the university and vice president.
-From 1934 to 1935 he worked as a graduate teaching assistant at Iowa State University before moving to Oklahoma A & M in 1935.
+Following graduation from high school in 1919, Mr. Willham graduated from Oklahoma A & M (now Oklahoma State University) in 1923, and he earned an M.S. in 1927 and a Ph.D. in 1935 in Animal Science from Iowa State University.
+He was employed by Panhandle State University (now Oklahoma Panhandle State University) from 1923 to 1934 as professor of animal science, where he later became dean of the university and vice president.
+From 1934 to 1935 he worked as a graduate teaching assistant at Iowa State University before moving to Oklahoma A & M (now Oklahoma State University) in 1935.
 There he held various posts: professor of animal science (1935-1939), vice dean of the College of Agriculture (1939-1950), executive vice president of the university (1950-1952), and president of the university (1952-1966).
 He gave much time to worthwhile causes, including the Oklahoma Heart Association, of which he served as president.

 See pictures of Oliver S. Willham and other media HERE.